digby-j/PacMan/README.md

 This repo explores javascript functionality with arrays and setTimeout, on click a pacman icon will move across the screen, then change directions when it detects the edge of the screen.

+Thanks for your Interest! 😎
-You can see it, live, [here](https://digby-j.github.io/PacMan/) You can also check out my other projects and about me [here](https://github.com/digby-j) or my Portfolio Website - also with on GitHub Pages [here](https://digby-j.github.io/)
+- You can see it, live, [here](https://digby-j.github.io/PacMan/)

+- You can also check out my other projects and about me [here](https://github.com/digby-j)

+- or my Portfolio Website - also with on GitHub Pages [here](https://digby-j.github.io/)

 ## Installation